-Attach the antenna to a tripod with the 1/4-20 threaded hole in the tripod bracket.
+Attach the antenna to a tripod or mast with the 1/4-20 threaded hole in the mounting bracket.
+The location of the rear screw makes it easy to rotate the antenna from horizontal to vertical polarization.
 For horizontal polarization, mount the antenna such that the ridge guides and connector are parallel to the ground.
 For vertical polarization, mount the antenna such that the ridge guides are perpendicular to the ground.